shaydoc/minimal-api-dotnet/README.md

 var app = builder.Build();
 ```

-## Dependency Injection of for Validation, Service and Repository classes
+## Dependency Injection of Validation, Service and Repository classes

 ```
 // DI the user service,  user validator and the db context